Florida Atlantic Players to Watch Against Fairleigh Dickinson - Second Round

 Top Florida Atlantic Players to Watch vs. Fairleigh Dickinson - Second Round

-Johnell Davis and Demetre Roberts are two players to watch on Sunday at 7:45 PM ET, when the Florida Atlantic Owls go head to head with the Fairleigh Dickinson Knights in the second round of the NCAA tournament at Nationwide Arena.
+Johnell Davis and Demetre Roberts are two players to watch on Sunday at 7:45 PM ET, when the Florida Atlantic Owls square off against the Fairleigh Dickinson Knights in the second round of the NCAA tournament at Nationwide Arena.

 In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on truTV.